 Yogurt

-Dogs love yogurt, and it is highly beneficial to their health.
+Dogs love yogurt, and it is highly beneficial to their gut health.
 Yogurt is packed full of probiotics that aid your dog’s digestion.
-Choose plain unsweetened yogurt.
+Choose plain unsweetened yogurt as it’s more friendly to your dog’s tummy.
 Greek yogurt adds protein.

 Peanut Butter